LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - don't let you open a puzzle through a wall
 - instead of the room overlapping thing for adjacent puzzles, maybe precompute visibility from all the tile positions in the room and merge them?
+- wasteful when there's multiple of an app so could share immutable img/shader/etc. but i think the simplicity is totally worth it for now.